Exploring Passive Survivability: Bracing for a Cyber Attack

 A version of the below excerpted article originally appeared in Infosecurity Magazine.

-Design Your Infrastructure Like a Ship
+Design Your Infrastructure for Ransomware Resiliency

 When it comes to preparing for a threat that you can’t stop, your infrastructure must be designed in such a way that an attack, although damaging to your business, does not cause all of your operations to sink.

 Like a modern battleship, your infrastructure should be created with an inherent resiliency built into it.
-This resiliency is different than traditional network segmentation and should be thought of as failure compartmentalization.
+Ransomware resiliency is different than traditional network segmentation and should be thought of as failure compartmentalization.
 The prevalence of the cloud, mobile, SaaS, and IoT devices means that organizations must no longer be focused on securing the perimeter but instead compartmentalize their infrastructure in a passively survivable way that acts as a safety net when an attack occurs.

-Prioritizing Is Paramount
+Prioritizing Is Paramount for a Ransomware Response Plan

 Infosec and operations teams need to proactively meet and plan for an attack scenario prior to a breach occurring.
 This includes planning response tactics to threats, as well as enlisting a suite of tools that prevent, detect, and make the recovery process simpler.
 Moreover, after a breach occurs, the same teams need to focus on remediating the attacks in the areas most critical to the business – weighing the benefits and challenges of prioritizing one over another.

-Backing up Means Bouncing Back
+Backing up Means Bouncing Back with Immutable Backups

 - Can you bootstrap critical infrastructures such as AD, DNS, and Time Servers?
 How quickly?